Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 While someone with healthy boundaries would think, “This person is upset.
 Is there anything I can do to help him without sacrificing my own sense of wellbeing?”

-- If your loved one takes your food, it’s their responsibility to replace it
+- If your partner takes your food, it’s their responsibility to replace it

 - If they purge, it’s their responsibility to clean afterward.